TeamSquixl/fireball/docs/fireball/scripting/attachable-script.md

 (screenshot)

 The whole process is similar to how you write component script for an entity-component system but behind the scene they are quite different.

+### Shared Instance of Attached Scripts

+Fireball use mixin to combine all scripts attached to a single node together.
+Thus for all of the scripts that attached to the same node, their instance (`this`) point to the same node.

+Compare to other entity-component system, Fireball don't have 'component' instance and 'entity' instance.
+There is only the node instance, with all properties and method available from scripts attached to the node.

-Learn more about how it's implemented at [here]().
+To learn more about how script mixin works in Fireball, see [here]().

 ## Basic Structure of an Attachable Script